briandrum/codes.forchagrin.com/_chapters/chapter-371-pedestrians.md

     1. _(1)_ The offender shall be fined ten dollars ($10.00).

     2. _(2)_ If the offender previously has been convicted of or pleaded guilty to a violation of division (B) or (C) of Ohio R.C.
-[4511.512][ORC Section 4511.512] or a substantially similar municipal ordinance, the court, in addition to imposing the fine required under subsection (f)(1) hereof, shall do one of the following:
+[4511.512][ORC 4511.512] or a substantially similar municipal ordinance, the court, in addition to imposing the fine required under subsection (f)(1) hereof, shall do one of the following: